Frequently asked questions

 The taxation of a furnished flat is subject to special rules about which you can read more on the website of the French government.

 Yes.
 Since July 1, 2019, the city of Paris has set rules that impose a maximum on the rent that you may ask for permanent rental.
 This "encadrement des loyers" contains detailed regulations.
 The rent may no longer exceed a certain limit.
-The prefect of the city determines the maximum amounts.
+The Prefect of the city determines the maximum amounts.
 The rent increases are also restricted.
 And when the old tenant leaves you can increase the rent for the new tenant only to a limited extent.
 If a tenant believes that you are requesting more rent than is permitted by the rules, he can challenge this.
 These new rules apply to both furnished and unfurnished rent, for all lease contracts signed from 1 July 2019.
 You can still get a reasonable return on renting out your Paris apartment, but it is advisable to check the regulations beforehand, so that you don't rely on false or too rosy assumptions.
+Here's what the City of Paris says about the regulations.

-Here you will find more information.
+Here you will find what one of the bigger rental agencies says about this subject.
 In French: “Un arrêté préfectoral du 28 mai 2019 instaure la mise en place de l'encadrement des loyers dans la zone de paris intra-muros, pour les baux signés à dater du 1er juillet 2019.
 Cet arrêté concerne les baux soumis à la loi 89 pour les logements loués nus ou meublés.
 Dorénavant, les montants des nouveaux loyers devront obligatoirement être fixés dans le respect de cette nouvelle réglementation ”.

 Yes, but only to people who have to stay in Paris for a study, course, education or training, or to people who are seconded to Paris for their work.
 In this case, short term means less than 10 months per rental contact.
 Short-term rental of second homes for any other purpose, such as holiday rental through AirBNB and Booking.com or simply through the broker, is not legally permitted in Paris.
 This type of short-term rental is subject to a complicated and expensive system of permits that are very difficult to obtain.
 The fines for not complying with the rules are high.
 The chance of being caught is small but the sanctions are severe.